 Are there any requirements for the sync to work?

-Other than the binaries listed above, no server-side component for code synchronization is required, as the sync algorithm runs completely client-only within DevSpace CLI.
+Other than that, no server-side component or special container privileges for code synchronization are required, as the sync algorithm runs completely client-only within DevSpace CLI.
 The synchronization mechanism works with any container filesystem and no special binaries have to be installed into the containers.
 File watchers running within the containers like nodemon will also recognize changes made by the synchronization mechanism.

 How does the initial sync right after

 devspace dev work?

 If synchronization is started, the sync initially compares the remote folder and the local folder and merges the contents with the following rules:

 - If a file or folder exists remote, but not locally, then download file / folder